Fat, clear, with lots of low end. Refuses to choke. A great all-round drum.

-Oriollo Bellmaker™ is made of high quality CuSn14 bronze - the same alloy used for making bells.
-The shell is first sand casted with 10mm thick wall, then machined to 3.4mm wall.
-The machining process is shown in this video .
+Oriollo Bellmaker™ is made of high quality B14 bronze - the same alloy used for making bells.
+The shell is first sand casted with 10mm thick wall and then machined .
+It can come in various shell desings.

 We're using our own lugs and other quality components(?).